Colors of noise: Blue noise

-Cherenkov radiation is a naturally occurring example of almost perfect blue noise, with the power density growing linearly with frequency over spectrum regions where the permeability of index of refraction of the medium are approximately constant.
+Cherenkov radiation is a naturally occurring example of almost perfect blue noise, with the power density growing linearly with frequency over spectrum regions where the permeability and index of refraction of the medium are approximately constant.
 The exact density spectrum is given by the Frank–Tamm formula.
 In this case, the finiteness of the frequency range comes from the finiteness of the range over which a material can have a refractive index greater than unity.
-Cherenkov radiation also appears as a bright blue color, for these reasons.
+Cherenkov radiation also appears as a bright blue color for these reasons.